How to get a visa for Australia

 Australia has a large number of distinct animal and plant species, which add to the uniqueness and allure of the destination.

-Do I need a visa to travel to Australia?
+Do you need a visa to go to Australia?

-Yes, any foreigner wishing to enter the country for any reason (tourism, business, transit, etc.) will need a visa previously approved by the Australian Department of Home Affairs.
-Therefore, having a visa to travel to Australia is mandatory.
+Yes, any foreigner wishing to enter the country for any reason (tourism, business, transit, etc.) will need to know how to get a visa for Australia, and it has to be previously approved by the Australian Department of Home Affairs.
+Therefore, it's mandatory to know how to get a visa for Australia to travel to the country.

 The visagov.com eligibility verifier will be able to check your specific situation based on your nationality.